Gitko01/BlockActivators/README.md

 ![Block Activators mod icon](/src/main/resources/assets/blockactivators/icon.png "Block Activators mod icon")
 ### A Minecraft mod made using Fabric that adds in a replica of the Autonomous Activator from Thermal Expansion

-An Autonomous Activator is a block that automates left and right clicking blocks and entities with various items and blocks using energy.
+An Autonomous Activator is a block that automates left and right-clicking blocks and entities with various items and blocks using energy.

 # Download